370 Jay Street: Use after dissolution of BOT

 On April 23, 2012, the MTA agreed to eventually turn the building over to New York University (NYU), with the university planning to convert the site for use as part of its Brooklyn Campus.
 The building will primarily house the Center for Urban Science and Progress.
 The original futuristic design plan for the renovation was submitted to the applied sciences competition held by mayor Michael Bloomberg and the New York City Economic Development Corporation, the same competition that led to the establishment of the Cornell Tech campus on Roosevelt Island.
 The original NYU design for 370 Jay Street included a "high-tech, high-performance" outer facade of glass and steel using recycled materials to improve temperature insulation, along with other energy efficient features.
 NYU was awarded a 99-year lease of the building.
 In 2014, however, NYU altered its plans to lower costs.
 This new redesign was created by Mitchell−Giurgola Architects.
-The original limestone facade, which has darkened due to age and lack of maintenance, will be restored to its original white shade.
-The overhaul will still utilize green features, including energy-efficient windows, a wind turbine, and a green roof.
+The original limestone facade, which had darkened due to age and lack of maintenance, would be restored to its original white shade.
+The overhaul utilized many green features, including energy-efficient windows, and a wind turbine and green roof.
 Renovations began in March 2015.

 On October 1, 2014, MTA officials unearthed a "time capsule" at the northeast corner of the building.
-The capsule, a metal chest placed in a small crypt beneath a paving stone, was filled with microfilm records of the building's construction, a newspaper article, and a nickel (representing the transit fare at the time the building was built) in October 1949, and was buried in 1950.
+The capsule, a metal chest placed in a small crypt beneath a paving stone, was filled with microfilm records of the building's construction, a newspaper article, and nickel (representing the transit fare at the time the building was built) in October 1949, and was buried in 1950.
 The contents were found to be damaged by water when they were removed.
 As part of the NYU renovation, the MTA relocated the World War II memorial to 130 Livingston Street in June 2015, and held a re-dedication ceremony in August 2015.
 NYU started moving into the building on December 13, 2017, at which time the renovation was expected to be completed by 2019.